writethedocs/www/docs/writing/conventions/documentation-language.rst

 later, when necessary.
 Just make sure you defined "when necessary".

-As an example, if your documentation is about 200 words, you'd better write it now and translate it later, if necessary, rather than learn english then write the docs.
+As an example, if your documentation is about 200 words, you'd better write it now and translate it later, if necessary, rather than learn English then write the docs.
 But, the question should be asked again if the documentation reaches 5.000 words.